zhaoy17/pyweb/README.md

 # pyweb
-pyweb is an easy-to-use Python web framework for light-weighted RESTful API development
+pyweb is an easy-to-use Python web framework for RESTful API development